jmikedupont2/formal.land/blog/2024-05-10-translation-of-python-code.md

 ---
-title: Translation of Python code
+title: Translation of Python code to Coq
 tags: [coq-of-python, Python, Coq, translation, Ethereum]
 authors: []
 ---

-We are starting to work on a new product, [coq-of-python](https://github.com/formal-land).
+We are starting to work on a new product, [coq-of-python](https://github.com/formal-land/coq-of-python).
 The idea of this tool is, as you can guess, to translate Python code to the [proof system Coq](https://coq.inria.fr/).

 We want to import specifications written in Python to a formal system like Coq.
-In particular we are interested by the [reference specification](https://github.com/ethereum/execution-specs) of [Ethereum](https://ethereum.org/) which describes how [EVM smart contracts](https://ethereum.org/en/developers/docs/evm/) run.
-Then we will be able to use this specification to either formally verification the various implementations of the EVM, or smart contracts using it.
+In particular, we are interested in the [reference specification](https://github.com/ethereum/execution-specs) of [Ethereum](https://ethereum.org/), which describes how [EVM smart contracts](https://ethereum.org/en/developers/docs/evm/) run.
+Then, we will be able to use this specification to either formally verify the various implementations of the EVM or smart contracts.

-All this effort follows a Tweet from [Vitalik Buterin](https://twitter.com/VitalikButerin/status/1759369749887332577) hoping for more formal verification to limit the risk of bugs in the Ethereum code:
+All this effort follows [a Tweet](https://twitter.com/VitalikButerin/status/1759369749887332577) from [Vitalik Buterin](https://en.wikipedia.org/wiki/Vitalik_Buterin) hoping for more formal verification of the Ethereum's code:

 > One application of AI that I am excited about is AI-assisted formal verification of code and bug finding.
 >
 > Right now ethereum's biggest technical risk probably is bugs in code, and anything that could significantly change the game on that would be amazing.

-Vitalik Buterin
+>
+> &mdash; <cite>Vitalik Buterin</cite>

 We will now describe the technical development of `coq-of-python`.
+For the curious, all the code is on GitHub: [formal-land/coq-of-python](https://github.com/formal-land/coq-of-python).

 <!-- truncate -->